pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 How?
 ~~~~

-Ideally, **a source distribution archive should include all the files
+Ideally, **a source distribution archive published on PyPI should include all the files
 from the package's Git repository** that are necessary to build the package
 itself, run its test suite, build and install its documentation, and any other
 files that may be useful to end users, such as shell completions, editor